PERFECT HUNGER

 A letter from me to you, in your first days of quitting a thing

 If you’re new to Sober Soulful, welcome!
-The Sobriety Series includes a letter with support for quitting a thing (whether substance or behavior), plus a link-up of provocative listens and reads.
-Access is a perk for paying subscribers.
+The Sobriety Series includes a letter with support for changing unhelpful patterns and finding serenity, plus a link-up of provocative listens and reads.
 You can upgrade your subscription for full access here:

 Dearest Reader,